 The key concept to remember when removing a filter is that even pressure must be applied around the entire ring – otherwise, binding results.
-You may never get the filter off if squeezing it.
+You may never get the filter off if you are squeezing it.
 Apply a gentle, even pressure and the filter may come off easily.
 I've handed a lens with a stuck filter on it to someone else who simply screws it off without effort.
-Yes, it is embarrassing.
+Yes, it is embarrassing. :)

-There is not much to a Lens Filter Wrench.
+There is not much to a lens filter wrench.
 It is a light, molded piece of plastic that goes over the stuck filter.
 Squeezing the two finger extensions tightens the wrench around the filter.
 While squeezing the wrench tightly, twist to remove the filter.
 The wrench applies the even pressure concept as it grips the filter.